saylordotorg/course_rwm101/Unit07.md

+---
+layout: default
+title: "RWM101: Foundations of Real World Math"
+course_description: "In this course, you will cover some of the most basic math applications, like decimals, percents, and even fractions.
+You will not only learn the theory behind these topics, but also how to apply these concepts to your life.
+You will learn some basic mathematical properties, such as the reflexive property, associative property, and others."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Graphs and Charts** <span id="7"></span> *The list of available graph and chart applications is endless.
 You may have seen applications such as trying to understand voting trends and